zazikant/Photoshop-uxp-plugin-/GIMP script/readme.md

 # *Very Important* Rule: ONLY USE PNG FILES TO WORK WITH AND NOT JPEG.
 ALSO, ADD A "BOX BLUR" TO IMAGE TO GET CANNY LIKE UPSCALE OR INPAINT

 whats working:

+When you want to place something with 2 images and a text prompt.
+In qwen or google nano banana, use this: " FOLLOW THE PROMPT" it will do as mentioned in prompt.

 1. Outpainting: select Q mask and invert it to select outside of image. give prompt: "outpaint this image" it will outpaint it or else *upscale to canvas width*..

 2. Upscaling (place subject image in a white canvas that is 3 x bigger): select Q mask and dont invert it to select image. give prompt: "upscale  image, hi resolution" it will upscale it to canvas width.. very important: press ctrl + shift + z on gemini edit layer. it will expan the generated image to highest of resolution